Lumi-supercomputer/lumi-userguide/docs/storage/index.md

 When a storage space is marked as expandable, it means that you can request more space if needed.

+!!! failure "LUMI-F unavailable until summer 2022"

+    To prepare for the installation of LUMI-G, LUMI-F has been removed from the system and will be available again after LUMI-G installation is completed.

 !!! failure "Data rentention policies not active"

     Scratch automatic cleaning is not active at the moment.
 Please remove the